-The Branch did not enter into any bilateral netting arrangements during the year and accordingly these amounts are shown on a gross basis.
+The Branch did not enter into any bilateral netting arrangements as at the end of 30th June 2023.

 Accounting policies

 (a) Statement of compliance

 This disclosure of financial information has been prepared in accordance with the requirements as set out in the Guidelines on Disclosure of Financial Information issued by the AMCM.